dangermendez/MontserratGreek/README.md

 2. There are some kerning issues with some characters which need to be fixed.

+3. In order to fit with the breathing marks' height, the Greek grave and acute accents, were made taller. *The Latin ones remain unchanged*.

 Based on version 7.210.
 Also adjusted Cyrillic Ѳ (wrong bar location) and Ф (descending below baseline).

 Sample images below are the following: